-3.2.2 Load out
+3.2.2 Load out (SPI-Master: SS0-)

 Strobe signal for the synchronous serial interface.
 With the positive edge at this output data is taken from the connected shift registers to the physical outputs.
+In SPI mode this Pin serves as a low-active Slave-Select-Signal.

-3.2.3 Data out
+3.2.3 Data out (SPI-Master: SS1-)